Cenwalh of Wessex: Descendants

 No later kings of the West Saxons are known to be descended from Cenwalh, indeed no descendants of his are known.
 King Centwine is said to have been his brother, but Kirby notes the circumstantial evidence which makes this unlikely.

 However, if no descendants of Cenwalh held the throne in Wessex, it may be that his descendants held power in Mercia and Kent in the 9th century.
 The Mercian kings Coenwulf and Ceolwulf, and their brother Cuthred, King of Kent, claimed descent from an otherwise unknown brother of Penda and Eowa called Coenwalh.
-It has been suggested that Coenwalh was in fact this Cenwalh, brother-in-law, rather than brother, of Penda and Eowa.
+It has been suggested that Cenwalh was this Coenwalh, brother-in-law, rather than brother, of Penda and Eowa.